 Whether you’re an existing customer of Safran Software, someone who’s thinking of becoming one, or are simply interested in what we do, let me start by saying: Happy New Year!

-Effective risk analysis and management is fundamental to project success.
-Irrespective of the size or scale of your project, delivering it on time and within budget (not to mention preserving stakeholder confidence) is nigh on impossible if you haven’t taken the time to identify, analyze, categorize, prioritize, and gauge the impact of external risks before work commences.
+Effective risk analysis and management are fundamental to project success.
+Irrespective of the size or scale of your project, delivering it on time and within budget (not to mention preserving stakeholder confidence) is impossible if you don't take the time to identify, analyze, categorize, prioritize, and gauge the impact of external risks before work commences.

 Oracle Primavera Risk Analysis (OPRA) has been a staple of the project controls community for over 30 years — and for good reason.
 Nevertheless, we’re regularly contacted by project managers looking to switch from OPRA to Safran Risk.